JennyBloemen/GoGroom/README.md

 # GoGroom: Top Services for Top Dogs & Cats

 This application serves users that are dog and/or cat owners who would like to schedule grooming appointments for their pets.
 This application allows them to create a user profile with their name and email address.
-Users will be able to add a .
-With the profile and pet information, users will be able to schedule appointments for their pets where they can choose the day, time, and grooming service.
-The home page offers detailed descriptions of the grooming services for dogs and cats, respectively.
 This application will make scheduling appointments for a particular pet based on preferences a much more efficient and informative process.

 ## Table of Contents